6 Mins read

 3. Trip Cancellations and Interruptions

 Life is unpredictable, and so are last-minute cancellations.
-Whether it’s a sudden illness, natural disaster, or airline issue, travel insurance helps recover non-refundable costs.
+Whether it’s a sudden illness, or family emergency, travel insurance helps recover non-refundable costs.

 What’s covered: